nishthaarya/nishthaarya/README.md

 #### 🌱 Who I Am:
 - I am an art & literature student who found her love for coding during the pandemic and now refuses to go back.
 - Lover of all things frontend!
 I love building things that work efficiently and look great.
-- Currently looking for opportunities as a frontend developer to help me learn and grow as a programmer.

 #### ⚡ One line that describes me best:
 Maximalist in theory, minimalist in practice.